makinacorpus/django_pyoidc/docs/tutorial.rst

 Configuring django_rest_framework
 =================================

+When using OIDC to authenticate an API, things are a little bit different than on a **full stack** website :

+* we do not want to redirect users on login pages, or to manage logout
+* we are receiving OIDC Bearer tokens -- access tokens-- (generated from other clients of the SSO) and the task is mainly to check that this token is valid and extract the user from it.

 To configure *django_rest_framework*, you must create a special provider named ``drf``.
 The configuration is similar to the one made in :ref:`Configure the library`.